 Are you up-to-date with the world of online services via video chat?
 Already done online schooling with the kids?
 Done a few home workouts with an online fitness instructor?
 Or maybe you have provided an online service yourself?

-One way or another, we have all been involved in the ever growing realm of services provided via video calls.
+In one way or another, we have all been involved in the ever-growing realm of services provided via video calls.

 So it’s easy to think – yes, I know quite a bit about these, they are very useful, etc. I used to think I was very knowledgeable about them before I started researching in depth.

 And I was astonished to discover the extent they have reached!

 It is not just about online workouts or consultations anymore.
 There are some services that, unexpectedly, have proved to work perfectly fine with the help of a simple video chat.
 Find out about 5 such services in the list below:

 No, I am not talking about the next PS Game or some kind of Virtual Reality entertainment, where you need to wear oversized goggles.
 I am talking about a full-on, escape room experience, with your friends – but it can happen from your own sofa!